pfsense/docs/source/vpn/ipsec/ipsec-mobile-clients.rst

 control how remote IPsec users will connect without a defined remote peer address.

-Normally, this includes “road warrior” style clients, but may also include routers in some rare cases.
+Normally, this includes "road warrior" style clients, but may also include routers in some rare cases.

 The IPsec mobile client system supports extended authentication (xauth),